-The agreement is the broadest trade negotiation ever undertaken by Canada covering a significant range of issues that include tariffs, non tariff barriers, services and investments, financial services, government procurement and much more.
+The Comprehensive Economic and Trade Agreement (CETA) is the broadest trade negotiation ever undertaken by Canada covering a significant range of issues that include tariffs, non-tariff barriers, services and investments, financial services, government procurement, and much more.

 Canada EU briefing note: English